EricJamesCrow/E-PhysAnalyzer/README.md

 -	Download this package from https://github.com/EricJamesCrow/E-PhysAnalyzer/archive/refs/heads/main.zip
 -	Unzip the downloaded file to your desired directory
 -	Within the E-Phys Analyzer-main folder run 'install.bat'
--	To properly run the program with all the features, use the 'run.bat' file to start the program
+-	To properly run the program with all of the features, use the 'run.bat' file to start the program

 Linux installation instructions:
 - From the Linux command line, input the following commands: